cbushehry/cbushehry/README.md

 # Cameron's GITHUB Portfolio

-Currently enrolled in UC Berkeleys coding bootcamp.
-Asipiring to become a full time Full Stack Web Developer by end of year 2022.
+Recently graduated from full-stack web-development program at UC Berkeley Coding Boot Camp in January 2022.
+Currently focusing on improving my JavaScript and backend abilities.
+Aspiring to become a full time web developer by the end of 2022.
 This repository contains information about what you will find on my Github Profile.

 Tools and Technologies:
   * HTML
   * CSS
   * JavaScript
-  * REACT
-  * Heroku
+  * jQuery
   * Node.JS
-  * Express.js
-  * MySQL
+  * Express
-  * NoSQL
+  * MySQL/Sequelize
   * MongoDB
-  * Sequelize
+  * REACT

 LINKEDIN: https://www.linkedin.com/in/cbushehry/
 Contact Me @ c.bushehry@gmail.com